awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-editor.md

 **Note**
 The parameter `minRequiredApprovals` is used to specify how many reviewers at a specified level must approve a change request that is created using this template\.
 This example demonstrates two levels of approvals\.
 You can specify up to five levels of approvals, but only one level is required\.
 In the first level, the specific user "John\-Doe" must approve each change request\.
 After that, any three members of the IAM role `Admin` must approve the change request\.
+For more information about approvals for change templates, see [About approvals in your change templates](cm-approvals-templates.md)\.

 ------
 #### [ YAML ]